-The Personal Services appropriation funds the salary and benefits of 124.0 FTE, who are responsible for the Department's administration, auditing, accounting, budgeting, personnel management, research functions, mail processing, forms development, remittance processing, incoming and out-going mail processing, and records management.
+The Personal Services appropriation funds the salary and benefits of 124.1 FTE, who are responsible for the Department's administration, auditing, accounting, budgeting, personnel management, research functions, mail processing, forms development, remittance processing, incoming and outgoing mail processing, and records management.
 Typical personal services adjustments that occur each year include: (1) annualization of salary increases and merit pay granted in the prior fiscal year; and (2) common policy base reductions.

-HEALTH, LIFE, AND DENTAL (HLD)
+(A) EXECUTIVE DIRECTOR'S OFFICE, HEALTH, LIFE, AND DENTAL (HLD)

-This appropriation covers the cost of the State's share of the employee's health, life and dental insurance as it relates to the number of employees in the Department of Revenue that elect to be covered.
+This appropriation covers the cost of the State's share of the employee's health, life, and dental insurance as it relates to the number of employees in the Department that elect to be covered.
 Rates and premiums are determined by the Department of Personnel and Administration.
 Every year, employees elect or opt out of coverage during an open enrollment period.
-Thus, depending on employees' circumstances, more or less may enroll than in a previous year and result in a change in the appropriation.
+Thus, depending on employees' circumstances, more or fewer may enroll than in a previous year and result in a change in the appropriation.
 The Department of Personnel and Administration has been aggressively increasing the state's contribution rate to medical premiums to reach parity with the market and to blunt any medical inflation.
 This action also results in a change in the appropriation.
 Finally, change requests and legislation alter the appropriation.

-SHORT-TERM DISABILITY (STD)
+(A) EXECUTIVE DIRECTOR'S OFFICE, SHORT-TERM DISABILITY (STD)